FDSN/OBS-standards/README.md

 - Help users to understand and use marine seismology data
 - include standards in new “Guidelines for specific datasets” within the StationXML and miniSEED documentation

-We want to have a document ready for validation/vote before the next FDSN meeting (September 2025 Lisbon)
+We want to have a document or documents ready for validation/vote before the next FDSN meeting (September 2025 Lisbon)

 The current structure is
 - one document on standards